Wavez/fourthdrive/README.md

 # Fourth Drive 🎧 | [fourthdrive.com](https://fourthdrive.com)
-About ten years ago, I was immersed in creating synth-based music,
+In the early 2010s I was immersed in creating synth-based music,
-drawing inspiration from the techno sound of the early 2010s.
+inspired by the techno sound of that era.
 This site began as a landing page for that project, but over time, It became a creative sandbox -
 especially for **experimenting with native SVG animations** and minimal web design.